Bisalkumar/Rock-Paper-Scisor_game/README.md

 ## Acknowledgement

-Special thanks to OpenAI for guidance and resources, and to the Python community for making this game possible.
+Special thanks to Youtube for guidance and resources, and to the Python community for making this game possible.